benchopt/benchopt/README.rst

 The section `Write a benchmark <https://benchopt.github.io/how.html>`_ of the documentation provides a tutorial for creating a benchmark.
-The ``benchopt`` community also maintains a `template benchmark <https://github.com/benchopt/template_benchmark>`_ to quickly and easily write a benchmark.
+The ``benchopt`` community also maintains a `template benchmark <https://github.com/benchopt/template_benchmark>`_ to quickly and easily start a new benchmark.